Zowe-Java-SDK/ZosShell/README.md

 # ZosShell

-Looking to add some speed to manipulate members and datasets?
-Are you a newbie to z/OS?
-Do you find the verbosity of ISPF or Zowe CLI time-consuming?
-Try this little app!

 This app provides a client Linux like shell to manipulate members and datasets on your z/OS backend.

+This came about for a need for something more simple, direct and less verbosely than Zowe CLI.

 ## Demo shows most of the common commands functionality:

 ![Demo](https://github.com/frankgiordano/ZosShell/blob/master/demos/main-demo.gif)